Alexandria high school graduate is now ‘World’s Fastest Man’ - WTOP News

 On Friday, Lyles has a shot at becoming the first man to win the 100 and 200 meter races at a world championship since Usain Bolt did it 8 years ago.

-Then on Saturday, he’s aiming for another win in the 4X100 relay, which would make him the first American to bring home 3 golds at a single world championship since 2007.
+Then on Saturday, he’s aiming for another win in the 4X100 relay, which would make him the first American to bring home three gold medals at a single world championship since 2007.

 “I try to make all my races look as easy as possible, even if they aren’t,” said Lyles after his most recent win, while speaking with the media.